EXAM INFORMATION FOR STUDENTS AND PARENTS/CARERS

 If students miss an exam without good reason, parent/carers will be charged the full examination entry fee.

 Students are to wait quietly outside their exam room until they are invited to enter by the exam staff.

 It is the student's responsibility to ensure they are fully equipped for all exams.
 Equipment must be brought in a clear plastic pencil case or bag.
 Any compass set or other container must also be completely see-through (both the base and the lid).

 - Pencil Sharpener

-You must write in black ink.
-Most exam papers are electronically scanned and blue ink may not be picked up.
-You must not take anything from the exam room except your own possessions – it is an offence to remove exam materials.
+Students must write in black ink.
+Most exam papers are electronically scanned and blue ink is not suitable.

-iPODs, MOBILE PHONES, MP3/4 PLAYERS, SMARTWATCHES or POTENTIAL TECHNOLOGICAL/ WEB ENABLED SOURCES OF INFORMATION must be switched off and left in the students bag at the back of the exam room.
-Possession of such unauthorised items or these items being switched on is a serious offence and students will be escorted from the exam room if their device is found on them or switched on.
+ALL WATCHES, mobile phones and any other potential technological / web-enabled sources of information must be switched off and left in the student's bag at the back of the exam room.
+Possession of such unauthorised items or these items being left on / switched on is a serious offence and students will be escorted from the exam room if their device is found on them or left on / switched on.
 This could result in DISQUALIFICATION from the examination and overall qualification.